bokac91/trough-the-dimension/README.md

-# Trough The Dimension
+# Trough The Dimension :rocket:
-Simple video game!

 ###  :information_source: About the game
 Control the player, avoid obstacles and collect points.
 While you're in the first world, everything seems to be normal; however, progressing trough the game will cause your dimension to change!